 Gemma Rydqvist, Herts Chamber of Commerce

-The next free breakfast briefing on the importance of having a business continuity plan will be on 23 November.
-Click here to book your place.
-Or if you would like to discuss your needs with us in advance, call us on 01442 500890.
+Check out our events page to discover the next free breakfast briefing on the importance of having a business continuity plan.
+Contact us by phone or email if you would like to discuss your needs in advance, calling on 01442 500890.